 Although trading system A has a higher expected value than B, the low frequency of trades make it a less profitable than trading system B.

 Thus if you are always waiting for high probability setups that come infrequently, you may actually be losing out to a trader who trades lower probability setups that come frequently.

 Trading Myth #8 — You can turn $1000 into $100,000

-Many traders are lure into trading by the promise of quick riches and easy money.
+Many traders are lured into trading by the promise of quick riches and easy money.
 You see advertisements promising 300% returns over a few months or how traders quickly made 6 figures with a small capital base.
 But is it really possible?

 Let’s put things in perspective.
 The best Trend Following hedge funds in the world average about 10 – 20% annually